puppetlabs/puppetlabs-postgresql/README.md

 ## Module description

-The posgresql module allows you to manage PostgreSQL databases with Puppet.
+The postgresql module allows you to manage PostgreSQL databases with Puppet.

 PostgreSQL is a high-performance, free, open-source relational database server.
-The posgresql module allows you to manage packages, services, databases, users, and common security settings in PostgreSQL.
+The postgresql module allows you to manage packages, services, databases, users, and common security settings in PostgreSQL.

 ## Setup